codersharma2001/Falcon-RPC---Fastest-Opensource-RPC/README.md

 ## Security Checklist
 - Change `AUTH_JWT_SECRET`, admin credentials, and the seeded API key before exposing the stack publicly.
+- Rotate the shared JWT secret in `config/jwt/engine.jwt` and restart both Erigon and Lighthouse so unauthorized clients cannot bridge the execution/consensus channels.
 - Restrict API access with per-key CIDR allowlists and rotate keys regularly.
 - Monitor `rpc_proxy_requests_total` and `rate_limit_counters` to detect abuse.
 - Run Grafana behind authentication or VPN if you deploy outside of localhost.